hugobell59/hugobell59/README.md

 - 👋 Hi, I’m @hugobell59
 - 👀 I’m interested in programming Django
 - 🌱 I’m currently learning cookiecutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Catenian Membership Database
 - 📫 How to reach me ...

 <!---